DanielRrr/ResearchRoadMap/Plan.md

 TODO No. 1: Define p-morphisms between Dragalin frames and their instances for normal and standard normal ones.
 (As Shehtman told me, nobody had done that before).
-Also one needs to ensure that this hypothetical p-morphism has the same behaviour as the usual one for Kripke frames (that is, the standard p-morphisms for those morphisms between Dragalin frames).
+Also one needs to ensure that this hypothetical p-morphism has the same behaviour as the usual one for Kripke frames (that is, the standard p-morphisms lemma for those morphisms between Dragalin frames).
 My assumption: one may try to consider/introduce coalgebra on Dragalin frames and extract desired p-morphism (monotonicity, the lifting property and something else) conditions from that coalgebra on a Dragalin frame.

 TODO No. 2: (This issue should be solved after the first one) Determine what moprhisms between of spatial locales correspond to p-morphisms of normal Dragalin frames.
-My assumption (perhaps, it's rubbish): it's worth to take a look at open morphisms of spatial locales.
+My assumption (perhaps, it's rubbish): it's worth to take a look at open and étale morphisms of spatial locales.

 TODO No. 3: Prove that the category of spatial locales and open (?) morphisms is (dually) equivalent to the category of normal Dragalin frames and p-morphisms.
 That is, a functor from the category of spacial locales and open morphisms to the category of normal Dragalin frames has left adjoint and unit and counit of this adjunction are isomorphisms.